halil-seran/GuessANumberApp/README.md

 How can you run my app easly?
 open https://snack.expo.dev/
-install expo go app your android or you can use snack's android emulator it is complex.
+install expo go app your android or you can use snack's android emulator but it is a little bit complicated.
 play store expo go link https://play.google.com/store/apps/details?id=host.exp.exponent&hl=tr&gl=US
 install my code and import it to Snack
 import or install all dependencies below the website Snack